 Finally, the trustee cites Bus.
 Fin.
 Corp. v.
 Knoll, 2016 Wash.
 App.
 LEXIS 1173 (May 23, 2016).
 In that case, after the death of an individual and the appointment of her two sons as copersonal representatives of her probate estate, an entity loaned money to the family business, taking as additional collateral a security interest in real property owned by the probate estate.
 Only one of the decedent's two sons signed the deed of trust as personal representative of the probate estate.
 The other son later challenged the lender's foreclosure action on the ground that it was an impermissible collateral attack on the probate court's order appointing him as a co-personal representative.
-The court concluded that the collateral attack doctrine did not apply because the lender's dealings with the company began a year after the probate court entered its order, and thus, the lender was "not a party to the [probate court's order] and not in privity with any of the parties to the order."
+The court concluded that the collateral attack doctrine did not apply because the lender's dealings with the company began a year after the probate court's order] and not in privity with any of the parties to the order."
 2016 Wash.
 App.
-LEXIS 1173 at 17.
+LEXIS 1173 at \17.